minimaxir/hacker-news-undocumented/README.md

 Relatedly, moderators can also [invite users](https://news.ycombinator.com/item?id=10308900) via email to resubmit a post which didn't get much traction.

+Posts benefiting from this program are visible at https://news.ycombinator.com/pool .

 ### Edit/Delete Time Limits

 After a post or comment is made, it can be edited by the author **within 2 hours**.
 A post/comment can be deleted by the author within those two hours, **but only if it has no replies**, in order to prevent discussion from being lost.
 In that case, the post/comment **cannot be deleted** (This can result in a fake `[deleted]` edit if a person wants to remove their comment in the limit but can't).
 Users can [upvote posts from any time](https://news.ycombinator.com/item?id=28817791) as a "bookmarking" feature.